-THE PROBLEM: Each year it costs the 165+ Idaho high schools thousands of dollars to send their students to state tournament competition in cheer, dance, music, speech arts, and athletics.
+THE PROBLEM: Each year it costs Idaho high schools thousands of dollars to send their students to state tournament competition in cheer, dance, music, speech arts, and athletics.
 Many schools are finding it increasingly more difficult to find this money when it is needed.

-IN RESPONSE, the Idaho High School Activities Association established a separate perpetual funding organization called the Youth Endowment for Activities, Inc. This non-profit organization is working to raise seven million dollars to invest in an interest-bearing account.
-The interest earned will then be used to reimburse member schools for the travel expenses of their state tournament participants.
+IN RESPONSE, the Idaho High School Activities Association established a separate perpetual funding organization called the Youth Endowment for Activities, Inc. This non-profit organization is working to raise millions of dollars to invest in an interest-bearing account.
+The interest earned will then be used to help member schools with travel expenses for their state tournament participants.

 Competitive seasons in high school soccer, volleyball, football, cross country, swimming, basketball, wrestling, track, baseball and softball can be started with YEA Jamborees.
 Proceeds from ticket sales and/or team entry fees for these events are donated to the Youth Endowment for Activities, Inc., and will be credited to participating schools.
-Officials of the jamboree generously donate their expertise and time to help keep expenses at a minimum.
+Workers and officials often donate their time to help increase the money raised for the participating schools.
 Corporate assistance to match gate receipts or entry fees may also be solicited.

 Participation in the jamborees demonstrates that Idaho schools are trying to help themselves.
 But - THEY NEED YOUR HELP.
-For more information, contact Julie Hammons, YEA Executive Director, yea@idhsaa.org, or the IHSAA office.
+For more information, contact Julie Hammons, YEA Executive Director, vea@idhsaa.org, or the IHSAA office.